skiano/predication/README.md

 ### Working with objects

-In the likely circumstance that the values you are checking are objects, you can use `this` to ‘key’ into the object...
+In the likely event that your values are objects, you can use `this` to ‘key’ into the object...

 ```javascript
 const predicate = predication({